-When applying for this licence, must do the following:
+When applying for this licence, you must do the following:

-- If you are applying for a residential care service, specify the number of residents that will be accommodated; and
+- if you are applying for a residential care service, specify the number of residents that will be accommodated

 You may be granted an approval in principle for the maximum period of 1 year.
 Approval in principle is granted if there are conditions requiring the design and construction of any building on the premises.
 An approval in principle can be extended.
 Following the conditions being met, a full licence can be granted.